statikfintechllc/Ascend-Institute/GremlinGPT/docs/README.md

 ### Sequence Diagram for CLI Interaction

 - *(Represetation is for the Cli.py for chat, not the App icon interaction.)*
+- See more in the [Documentation](https://github.com/statikfintechllc/AscendAI/master/GremlinGPT/docs)

+> [!TIP]
+>
-> *For those who dont want to wait on the dashboard to be buttoned and all pieces connedted.*
+> *For those who dont want to wait on the dashboard to be buttoned and all pieces connedted.
+> Fork and Help LOL*

 <details>
 <summary>🌀 Press to see How It Works 🌀</summary>